Skip to content

 Terminal window

-chatto backup -c chatto.toml --encrypt --passphrase "$BACKUP_PASSPHRASE"
+chatto backup -c chatto.toml --encrypt --include-keys --passphrase "$BACKUP_PASSPHRASE"

 # Or pipe from a secrets manager

-vault kv get -field=passphrase secret/chatto | chatto backup -c chatto.toml --encrypt
+vault kv get -field=passphrase secret/chatto | chatto backup -c chatto.toml --encrypt --include-keys

 1. Stop the Chatto server